neutrons/TAVI/docs/source/design/taviclasses.rst

 Any value processing and/or filtering to match the requirements and logic of the View and Model side should happen on the Presenter.

 #.
-Application Start - HyspecPPTView Initialization.
+Application Start - TaviView Initialization.
 All default values are retrieved from the settings file.

     .. mermaid::